SamsungSLAV/festral/README.md

  TEST_NAME=#name of the test read from name of the parser script
 ```

-Parser script MUST gets output of the `buildCmd` from its `stdin` after start and writes meta file to the `stdout` IN EXACTLY SUCH ORDER AS fields of metafile
+Parser script MUST gets output of the `buildCmd` from its `stdin` after start and writes meta file to the `stdout`.
-are presented here.

 `repository location` is path where directories cloned from `buildRepo`'s of targets projects will be put.